Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Quantum Feasibility of the Full Game

-As mentioned prior to that, this number is the absolute upper bound, since the game rules highly restrict the paths that a game can technically take.
-It can reach from an unrestricted choice of card to a forced card you have to play without any other options.
-Taking all these considerations into account this huge solution space shrinks drastically, depending on the present distribution.
+As mentioned above, this number is an absolute upper bound, since the game rules strongly restrict the paths that a game can take.
+It can range from an unrestricted card choice to a forced card with no alternatives.
+Taking all these considerations into account, this large solution space is reduced drastically, depending on the present distribution.